Abigail Phillips

 I received my PhD in Information Science from the School of Information at Florida State University in the Spring of 2016.
 Before I began the PhD program, I worked as public librarian at a small, rural library system in Southwest Georgia.
 My work with young adults as a librarian is the root of my research interest in this population.
 I continue to be a strong advocate for school and public libraries in our communities.
 But it’s not hard to advocate for libraries who serve as important and accessible public spaces within our communities.

-I received my BA in anthropology and history from the University of Georgia in 2006.
-In 2008, I completed my MLIS at FSU with a concentration in children and youth services.
-After working as a public librarian for 4 years, I decided to return to FSU and get my PhD in Information Studies.
-Somewhere along the line I completed my SLIS (Specialist in Library and Information Studies) with a focus on leadership and management.
-And then my PhD.
+Originally from Southwest Georgia, I grew up in a small, obscure rural town, approximately ~3 hours southwest of Atlanta.
+I obtained my BA in anthropology and history from the University of Georgia in 2006 and completed my MLIS at FSU with a focus on children and youth services in 2008.
+After working as a public librarian for four years, I returned to FSU to pursue a PhD in Information Science.
+Along the way, I also earned my SLIS (Specialist in Library and Information Studies) with a concentration in leadership and management, followed by my PhD.
+It's been quite an unexpected journey, but here we are!

 Courses Taught